caleb531/youversion-suggest-api/README.md

 ### Retrieve a list of all Bible references matching the given query

 The async `getReferencesMatchingName()` function retrieves an array of Bible references whose names match the given query.
+This query is a case-insensitive string pattern (not a regex) representing the name of the Bible reference you are looking for (e.g. `1jo 1:9`, `mat 11.28-30`, `Genesis 1:1`).
+If the query is ambiguous, the resulting array will contain multiple references (e.g. `ma 1:1` matches Malachi 1:1, Mark 1:1, and Matthew 1:1).

-Please note that these Bible reference objects do not contain the textual content of the respective references.
+Please note that these returned Bible reference objects do not contain the textual content of the respective references.
 If you want the textual content as well, you must fetch it yourself by calling the above `fetchReferenceContent`.

 ```ts
 import { getReferencesMatchingName } from 'youversion-suggest';